Is this a reason enough to buy Apple or Tesla shares?

 What is a Stock split?

 The finance world likes to have its own jargon (think of IPOs, hedge funds, tax-deferred accounts, credit default swaps,…you name it) and to the outsider, it can sound so complicated while in reality most of the terms can be explained in simple terms to the common man (you and me).
 So what is a stock split to start with?

 A stock split happens when a publicly listed company such as Apple and Tesla decide to increase the numbers of shares outstanding.
-In the case Apple, the 4 for 1 means that Apple shareholders will obtain 3 additional shares per owned share (making that 4 shares instead of 1) and in the case of Tesla, 4 additional shares per owned share (so 5 instead of 1).
+In the case of Apple, the 4 for 1 means that Apple shareholders will obtain 3 additional shares per owned share (making that 4 shares instead of 1), and in the case of Tesla, 4 additional shares per owned share (so 5 instead of 1).

 Does that mean that every Apple or Tesla shareholder will become 4 times and respectively 5 times “richer”?
 If that is what you were hoping for I am sorry, nothing changes in terms of total value because the share price will be divided accordingly.
 Today, a share of Tesla stock is roughly $1600 (I use round numbers for simplicity), if it keeps that same share price at the time of the stock split planned on the 31st of August, each share will be worth $320.
-For Apple, the stock split is due on the 24th of August and at current price of $450, this means the share price will be worth $112,5.
+For Apple, the stock split is due on the 24th of August, and at the current price of $450, this means the share price will be worth $112,5.

-See it as replacing a 100 dollar note by five 20 dollar notes.
-You still have 100 dollar in your wallet.
+See it as replacing a 100 dollar note with five 20 dollar notes.
+You still have 100 dollars in your wallet.
 Here is a more yummy illustration

 Pizza makes the concept easier to digest, don’t you agree? (pun absolutely intended)

 From a broader perspective, the total market capitalization of the company (#shares outstanding * current market share price) will remain unchanged as well.